VincentWei/MiniGUI/README.md

 * We tuned and optimized MiniGUI's logical and device font interfaces to support the new features above.

+* MiniGUI now is enhanced to support input events which may be generated by input devices other than standard mouse (or single-touch panel) and keyboard, such as multi-touch panel (gesture), joystick, tablet tool, table pad, and switch.
+In MiniGUI 4.0, we introduce `MSG_EXIN_XXX` messages to support the input events from devices other than standard mouse and keyboard.
+We call these messages as 'extra input messages'.

-* The NEWGAL engine of `drm` to support modern DRM-driven graphics cards on Linux.
+* The NEWGAL engine of `dri` to support modern DRI/DRM-driven graphics cards or GPUs on Linux.

 * The IAL engine of `libinput` to support all modern input devices including mouse, keyboard, joystick, switch, multiple touch panel, gesture, tablet tool,